nextredo/workshop/rust_range/the-book-notes/04-ownership/04-ownership.md

 - Range in which an item is valid
 - Valid when *in scope*
 - Goes *out of scope* and becomes invalid
+- **Rust automatically frees memory after variables go out of scope**
+  - This is done through a function called `drop`
+  - This is similar to *Resource Acquisition Is Initialisation (RAII)* in C++
+    - I've used that a lot haha

 ```rust
 {                 // s invalid (not declared yet)